-Pacifica is currently accepting applications for fall 2013 in all programs.
-Apply today!
+Pacifica is now accepting applications for spring 2014 in its two hybrid/online programs.
+Pacifica is also enrolling in select programs for a Winter 2014 start.
+Call 805.969.3626 ext 305 to learn more.
 The Admissions Committee reviews completed application files and on-campus interviews are scheduled for qualified applicants.

 Those applicants who advance to the interview stage will be invited to the campus for a group interview and an individual interview with Pacifica faculty.
 These interviews are scheduled in advance.
 The interviews address a number of important issues concerning the applicant's potential to engage in graduate studies.
 These issues include past educational experience, emotional maturity, personal readiness, and experience related to the applicant's chosen program of study and future goals.

 Acceptance & Enrollment